suadyvgc25/playlist-engine/README.md

 - Reorder playlist tracks with drag and drop.
 - Remove tracks or clear the whole playlist.
 - Save the playlist to the logged-in Spotify account.
+- Progressive search loading with deduped results and preserved scroll position.
 - Responsive desktop, tablet, and mobile layouts.

 ## Tech Stack